sjsn/info343-final-project/README.md

 ## About Marvel Cards
 ### Accounts
 Create an account to keep track of your points and your cards.
 Choose a custom username and thumbnail that other players can find you with.
+You can also take a picture as your favorite character, then save that picture to use as your avatar.

 ### Games
 Play games to earn points. *Spend* those points to unlock cards which give information about the marvel characters.